imor/mini-lsm/mini-lsm-book/src/week2-02-simple.md

 L3 (4): [15, 16, 17, 18]
 ```

 Because `L3/L2 = (4 / 2) * 100 = 200 >= size_ratio_percent (200)`, we do not need to merge L2 and L3 and will end up with the above state.
-Simple leveled compaction strategy always compact a full level, and keep a fanout size between levels, so that the lower level is always some multiplier times larger than the upper level.
+The simple leveled compaction strategy always compacts a full level and keeps a fanout size between levels, so the lower level is always some multiplier larger than the upper level.

 We have already initialized the LSM state to have `max_level` levels.
-You should first implement `generate_compaction_task` that generates a compaction task based on the above 3 criteria.
+You should first implement `generate_compaction_task`, which generates a compaction task based on the three criteria above.
 After that, implement `apply_compaction_result`.
-We recommend you implement L0 trigger first, run a compaction simulation, and then implement the size ratio trigger, and then run a compaction simulation.
+We recommend you implement the L0 trigger first, run a compaction simulation, then implement the size ratio trigger, and run the compaction simulation again.
 To run the compaction simulation,

 ```shell
 cargo run --bin compaction-simulator-ref simple # Reference solution cargo run --bin compaction-simulator simple # Your solution
 ```

 The simulator will flush an L0 SST into the LSM state, run your compaction controller to generate a compaction task, and then apply the compaction result.
-Each time a new SST gets flushed, it will repetitively call the controller until no compaction needs to be scheduled, and therefore you should ensure your compaction task generator will converge.
+Each time a new SST is flushed, it will repeatedly call the controller until no compaction needs to be scheduled.
+Therefore, ensure your compaction task generator converges.

-In your compaction implementation, you should reduce the number of active iterators (i.e., use concat iterator) as much as possible.
-Also, remember that merge order matters, and you will need to ensure that the iterators you create produces key-value pairs in the correct order, when multiple versions of a key appear.
+In your compaction implementation, you should reduce the number of active iterators (i.e., use the concat iterator) as much as possible.
+Also, remember that merge order matters, and you will need to ensure that the iterators you create produce key-value pairs in the correct order when multiple versions of a key appear.

-Also, note that some parameters in the implementation is 0-based, and some of them are 1-based.
-Be careful when you use the `level` as an index in a vector.
+Also, note that some parameters in the implementation are 0-based, and some are 1-based.
+Be careful when you use `level` as an index in a vector.

 **Note: we do not provide fine-grained unit tests for this part.
 You can run the compaction simulator and compare with the output of the reference solution to see if your implementation is correct.**